SpikeAgent/SpikeAgent/README.md

 For detailed setup instructions, troubleshooting, and usage information:
 - Review the [Installation Guide](docs/installation.md)
 - Check the [User Guide](docs/user-guide.md) for workflows
-- Explore the Jupyter notebook tutorials in `notebook tutorials/`
+- Explore the Jupyter notebook tutorials in `tutorials/`
 - Ensure your `.env` file contains the required API keys

 ## Citation